Pulpectomy (Baby Root Canal) for Children in Ottawa

 When Pulpectomy Can't Save the Tooth

 In these cases, extraction followed by a space maintainer is usually the better option.
-Your dentist thoroughly evaluates each situation before recommending pulpectomy.
+Your dentist thoroughly evaluates each situation before recommending pulpectomy, considering the likelihood of success and whether the tooth is worth saving at all.

 What Happens During a Pulpectomy

-Before the procedure, we examine your child's tooth clinically and take X-rays to assess the extent of infection, the shape and length of root canals, and whether the tooth is salvageable.
-We discuss sedation options based on your child's anxiety level and whether multiple teeth need treatment.
+Before the procedure, we examine your child's tooth clinically and take X-rays to assess infection extent, root canal shape and length, and whether the tooth is salvageable.
+We discuss sedation options based on your child's anxiety level and treatment needs.

 Throughout cleaning, we irrigate the canals repeatedly with antibacterial solutions to disinfect and flush out debris.
-Once all canals are thoroughly cleaned and shaped, we dry them and fill them with a special medicinal paste.
-This paste contains antibacterial medication (often zinc oxide eugenol or a similar material) that continues fighting infection and is designed to gradually dissolve as the baby tooth root naturally resorbs when it's time for the tooth to fall out.
+Once all canals are thoroughly cleaned and shaped, we dry them and fill them with a special medicinal paste containing antibacterial medication designed to gradually dissolve as the baby tooth root naturally resorbs.

 Time Required: Pulpectomy on a single baby tooth takes 30-50 minutes depending on the number of root canals and their complexity.
 Multiple pulpectomies add approximately 25-35 minutes per additional tooth.